michael105/slterm/src/slterm.1.rst

 `Shift+Backspace` enters lessmode and browses back to the last line, a command has been entered.

-in lessmode, it is possible to browse between the marks of commands, comfirmed with `Enter` in the shell via `Backspace` or `Tab left` and `Tab`.
+In lessmode, it is possible to browse between the marks of commands, comfirmed with `Enter` in the shell via `Backspace` or `Tab left` and `Tab`.
 `1` to `9` scroll back to the according numbered retmark.